ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

    ![screenshot: fn-aws-iam-list-keys-action_2 ](./screenshots/fn-aws-iam-list-keys-action_2.png)

-Press Execute to invoke the `Example: AWS IAM: List Access keys` workflow, which calls the `AWS IAM: List Users` function.
+3. Press Execute to invoke the `Example: AWS IAM: List Access keys` workflow, which calls the `AWS IAM: List Users` function.

-The data table `AWS IAM Access Keys` is updated in the Resilient platform with the users' properties for the selected AWS account.
+On successful completion of the workflow, the data table `AWS IAM Access Keys` is updated in the Resilient platform with the users' properties for the selected AWS account.

    ![screenshot: fn-aws-iam-list-keys-datatable](./screenshots/fn-aws-iam-list-keys-datatable.png)